Achievable logoAchievable logo

 1. A population grows at a rate proportional to its current size.
 When the population is 800, it is growing at a rate of 120 people per hour.
 Write a differential equation for this situation.

-Since the rate of change of the population depends directly on the population itself, if we let
+Because the rate of change of the population is directly proportional to the population itself, we define:

 • P(t)= population at time t

-• dtdP= rate of change of the population over time
+• dtdP= rate of change of the population with respect to time

 • k= constant of proportionality